sustainable-software-guidelines/Sustainable-Software-Development/AI-and-Emerging-Technologies/Building-Green-Software.md

-For this resource, the relevant chapter is Chapter 8, and you can find the book [here](https://www.oreilly.com/library/view/building-green-software/9781098150617/)
+You can find practices related to AI driven software development in Chapter 8 of this book.
+The book can be found [here.](https://www.oreilly.com/library/view/building-green-software/9781098150617/)